Policies

 This is less than half of the $1.319 billion expected from vehicle registration fees.

-The gas industry also pays little in federal tax – the combined tax payments of Chevron, Exxon, Woodside, and Shell raise less money than beer excise.
+The gas industry also pays little in federal tax – the combined tax payments of Chevron, Exxon, Woodside, and Shell raise less money than the beer excise.
+And just 0.7% of the state’s workforce is employed in oil and gas extraction.

 Mining companies' argument that they pay taxes and provide jobs doesn’t hold up when you examine it closely.
 The taxes paid are always minimised, and the jobs are rarely permanent, with the mining operation folding when the resource runs out or the market dips